-Using Testimonials to Drive Your Marketing Strategy
+Using Testimonials To Drive Your Marketing Strategy

-Harnessing the power of good word-of-mouth.
+How to harness the power of good word-of-mouth

 Potential customers put extreme weight on the opinions of others when making purchasing decisions.
 More often than not, buyers will value a highly praising testimonial over the wording and aesthetics on your website.
 Just last year, 92 percent of buyers sited that they sought out and read customer testimonials before making a purchase.